 The use of the name, acronym, logo and/or domain name must be expressly authorized in advance and in writing, and must comply with the specified conditions and procedures, in particular with respect to its visual presentation, duration and scope.

 UNESCO is committed to protecting individual privacy and securing the personal information made available to us when you visit unesco.org, as well as UNESCO pages on other sites (such as official UNESCO profiles on social networks).

 Information received and stored by UNESCO when you visit unesco.org

 By accessing the UNESCO website, certain information, such as Internet protocol (IP) addresses, navigation behaviour through the website, the software used and the time spent, along with other similar information, will be stored on UNESCO servers.
 These will not specifically identify you.
-The information will be used internally only for website traffic analysis.
+The information will be used internally for website traffic analysis only.

 If you provide unique identifying information, such as name, e-mail address, postal address and other information on forms stored on this website, such information will be used only for statistical purposes and will not be published for general access nor disclosed or sold to third parties.
 UNESCO, however, assumes no responsibility for the security of this information.